getgauge/docs.gauge.org/plugins.rst

 Also known as **language runners**, these plugins enable the users to write the implementation of specs in a language of their choice.
-For a list of available language runners, see how to `install language runners <../installations/install_language_runners.md>`__.
+For a list of available language runners, see how to :ref:`install language runners <install-language-runner>`.
 Allows you to write your tests in

 -  `Java <http://github.com/getgauge/gauge-java>`__
 -  `CSharp <http://github.com/getgauge/gauge-csharp>`__